tomasdepiano/NBA-Stats-App/README.md

 ### Bugs

-We're all learning!
-You can list any issues the app may have, why you think it's happening, and how you might fix it
+One bug that I couldn't figure out is when you click on "Edit a Player" or "Remove a Player" the modals don't show up on the center on the screen but on the left side of the page.

 ### Future Development

-I would like to add a clip of each player most famous highlight on this app at some point.
+I would like to add a clip of each player most famous highlight on this app at some point and fix the bug with the modals not showing up on the center of the screen.

 ### Contact